gotjosh/INS353-2014-2/class04/README.md

 - Student Name.
 - Student University ID.
 - Student Average Grade Score.
 - Link to delete a student entry.
+(If a student is deleted grades are also gone)
-- Link to edit a student information.
+- Link to edit a student grades.
 - Sorted by Student Name (A-Z).

 ## Creating/Edit Students (3 points)